rhiaro/aseedoncesown/index.md

 That all took a bit longer than expected.
 Elanqo raced off to the creeper field to meet Serina.

-The creeper field was on the crest of a broad gentle slope that descended ultimately into a dense wetland which was inaccessible to all but those specialised for that terrain.
+The creeper field was on the side of a broad gentle slope that descended ultimately into a dense wetland which was inaccessible to all but those specialised for that terrain.
 It was an open area of ground like somebody had drawn a rough, messy circle on a map of the jungle and simply disappeared all of the trees and larger flora inside the line.
 Instead, the whole area was hung with trailing plants of all kinds.
 Several especially thick vines provided the core, strung across the clearing between trees on either side, and everything else hung from those.
 Elanqo could reach the lowest of them from the wet, mossy ground if they stood on tiptoe and stretched, and they crisscrossed upwards in a complicated tangle to the height of the tallest trees, keeping most of the sunlight out and casting dappled moving shadows over everything.

 The made their way across the cold lumpy ground, wishing they had thought to grab some books on the way.
 Serina was pulling a section of vines lower so that they hung in rows and were reachable from the ground.
 An enormous sack of blue flowers from the newtrees hung from a sturdy branch at the edge of the clearing.